k8sp/bootstrapper/pxe-on-rasppi/README.md

 Hello
 ```

-It is noticable that the server is listening on `192.168.2.11`, but
+It is noticeable that the server is listening on `192.168.2.11`, but
 not on `127.0.0.1` (`localhost`).

 ### Deploy PXELINUX

-The boot image aforementioned in DHCP configuraton file was retrieved
+The boot image aforementioned in DHCP configuration file was retrieved
 from the pxelinux package:

 ```